iamaks101/Google-Search-Analysis/README.md

   •	Data Analysis: Time-series analysis, trend detection, data preprocessing
   •	Visualization: Line plots, bar charts, heatmaps for regional comparison

   ## Problem Statement
-   This project uses Google Trends data (via PyTrends) to analyze keyword search trends globally.
    •   Search analysis by changing only the keyword (dynamic keyword support).
    •	 Identify top 15 countries where the keyword is searched most, along with visualization.
    •	 Plot a world map showing the countries with maximum search interest.
    •	 Extract and visualize time-wise interest to show how the keyword trended in different years.
    •	 Compare related keywords and visualize their trends.